maxiCalderonBuono/maxiCalderonBuono/README.md

 # `Hello World!`, It´s Maxi Calderón :blush::wave:

-### I'm a frontend developer 👩‍💻, engineer , sometimes an entrepreneur 👷‍♀️📱, a 100% fan of Ferrari cars 🏎️.
+### I'm a fullstack developer 👩‍💻, industrial engineer , sometimes an entrepreneur 👷‍♀️📱,and a 100% fan of Ferrari cars 🏎️.

 ### Take a look at my portfolio: [maxicalderon.dev](https://maxicalderon.dev)